Differences Between Scholarships & Grants

 Scholarships and grants are two fundamental types of financial aid available to students.
 Scholarships are typically merit-based, awarded for academic or athletic achievements, while grants are need-based, given based on economic circumstances.

-Application Process Students must fill out the Free Application for Federal Student Aid (FAFSA).
-This form helps determine their eligibility for various types of financial aid, including grants.
+Application Process Students must complete the Free Application for Federal Student Aid (FAFSA), which helps determine their eligibility for various types of financial aid, including grants.

 Benefits and Drawbacks